u5454208/Comp3100/README.md

 To run on the AWS:
   1. upload the .war file to the main server
-  2. put it into the tomcat server's directory
+  2. put it into the tomcat server's directory: /webapps